-1) Primary location (should be outside, in an area away from the building):

-Assemble on the south side of Stanley Coulter across Oval Drive on Memorial Mall.

-2) Secondary location (should be inside a nearby building in case of inclement weather):
+- 1) Primary location (should be outside, in an area away from the building): Memorial Mall area, southwest corner, east side of Stone Hall. - Secondary location (should be inside a nearby building in case of inclement weather): Stewart Center, west lobby area facing Stone Hall, on the main floor.

-Assemble in Stewart Center west entrance near HSSE Library entrance.